pypa/gh-action-pypi-publish/README.md

 _(don't forget to update the environment name to `testpypi` or similar!)_

 > [!NOTE]
-> Only set the `id-token: write` permission in the job that does
+> Pro tip: only set the `id-token: write` permission in the job that does
 > publishing, not globally.
 Also, try to separate building from publishing
 > — this makes sure that any scripts maliciously injected into the build
 > or test environment won't be able to elevate privileges while flying under